TheColvinCo/nodejs-messenger/README.md

 * Create your consumers

 ### Create a config file with a required structure
-You have to create a file with this structure.
+You have to create a file with this structure or a callable which returns this structure (up to you).
 Later you must to import this file so you can put it in any place.
 Let's see an example explained

 ```js
 export default {